It’s official. I lost my first overbid in this crazy San Francisco property market.

 RECOMMENDATION FOR REAL ESTATE OWNERS/BUYERS

 Shop around for a mortgage.
 LendingTree Mortgage offers some of the lowest refinance and new mortgage rates because they have a huge network of lenders to provide mortgage loans and home equity lines of credit.
 If you’re looking to buy a new home or refinance an existing mortgage, consider using LendingTree to get multiple offer comparisons in a matter of minutes.
+Interest rates are back to all-time lows again in 2015 thanks to tremendous volatility in the markets.
 When banks compete, you win.